quicwg/base-drafts/draft-ietf-quic-transport.md

 CONNECTION_CLOSE frames until either endpoint exits the closing state.

-An endpoint MAY transition from the closing state to the draining state if it receives a CONNECTION_CLOSE frame or stateless reset, either of which indicate that the peer is also closing or draining.
-The draining state SHOULD end when the closing state would have ended.
+An endpoint MAY transition from the closing state to the draining state if it receives a CONNECTION_CLOSE frame, which indicates that the peer is also closing or draining.
+In this case, the draining state SHOULD end when the closing state would have ended.
 In other words, the endpoint uses the same end time, but cease retransmission of the closing packet.

 ### Immediate Close During the Handshake {#immediate-close-hs}